-- 1) Each Approved Vendor shall conduct training for individual representatives engaged in inperson solicitation and telemarketing to residential consumers on behalf of that Approved Vendor prior to conducting any such solicitations on the Approved Vendor's behalf. - a) Each Approved Vendor shall submit a copy of its training materials to the Program Administrator on an annual basis. - i) The Program Administrator and/or the IPA shall have the right to require updates or modifications to the material. - b) Training materials must feature content covering the applicable sections of these marketing guidelines. - c) The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell distributed generation projects under 25 kW that will be part of the ABP. - d) After initial training, each Approved Vendor shall conduct refresher training for its individual representatives every six months. - e) Independent of its annual disclosure, upon request by the Program Administrator, an Approved Vendor shall provide requested training materials and training records within seven business days.
+- 1) Each Approved Vendor shall conduct training for individual representatives engaged in inperson solicitation and telemarketing to residential consumers on behalf of that Approved Vendor prior to conducting any such solicitations on the Approved Vendor's behalf. - a) Each Approved Vendor shall submit a copy of its training materials to the Program Administrator on an annual basis. - The Program Administrator and/or the IPA shall have the right to require updates or modifications to the material. - b) Training materials must feature content covering the applicable sections of these marketing guidelines. - c) The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell community solar subscriptions under 25 kW to projects that will be part of the ABP.

-- f) The IPA and the Program Administrator reserve the right to produce standardized training materials and to require Approved Vendors and their agents to use those materials to supplement whatever other materials they may use. - g) When an Approved Vendor contracts with an independent contractor or subcontractor vendor to solicit customers on the Approved Vendor's behalf, the Approved Vendor shall confirm that the contractor or vendor has provided training in accordance with this section. - 2) An Approved Vendor's agents and representatives shall be knowledgeable about the PV systems that they sell, including the fundamentals of how the PV systems work, types of contracts offered (for example, sale, lease, PPA), payment and billing options, customers' right to cancel, and applicable termination fees, if any. - 3) An Approved Vendor's agents shall have the ability to provide customers with a toll-free number for billing questions, disputes and complaints, as well as the Program Administrator's toll-free phone number for complaints. - An Approved Vendor's agents and representatives shall not utilize false, misleading, materially inaccurate or otherwise deceptive language or materials in soliciting or providing services. - 5) Each Approved Vendor shall monitor marketing and sales activities to ensure that its agents are providing accurate and complete information and complying with all laws and regulations, including these marketing guidelines.
+- d) After initial training, each Approved Vendor shall conduct refresher training for its individual representatives every six months. - e) Independent of its annual disclosure, upon request by the Program Administrator, an Approved Vendor shall provide requested training materials and training records within seven business days. - f) The IPA and the Program Administrator reserve the right to produce standardized training materials and to require Approved Vendors and their agents to use those materials to supplement whatever other materials they may use. - g) When an Approved Vendor contracts with an independent contractor or subcontractor vendor to solicit customers on the Approved Vendor's behalf, the Approved Vendor shall confirm that the contractor or vendor has provided training in accordance with this Section. - 2) An Approved Vendor's agent or representative shall be knowledgeable about the requirements applicable to the marketing and sale of community solar subscriptions to the applicable customer class. - 3) All Approved Vendors' agents or representatives shall be familiar with the subscriptions that they sell, including the rates, payment and billing options, the customers' right to cancel, and applicable termination fees, if any. - 4) Approved Vendor's agents or representatives shall have the ability to provide the customer with a toll-free number for billing questions, disputes and complaints, as well as the Program Administrator's toll-free phone number for complaints. - Approved Vendor agents and representatives shall not utilize false, misleading, materially inaccurate or otherwise deceptive language or materials in soliciting subscriptions or providing services. - 6) Each Approved Vendor shall monitor marketing and sales activities to ensure that its agents are providing accurate and complete information and complying with all laws and regulations, including these marketing guidelines.

-I. Online Marketing
+J. Online Marketing